Gases or 'Green House Gases' are essays published by Green House Think Tank which explore a particular, usually topical issue or subject.

 John Foster links climate, justice and morality in a way which readers may not be expecting.
 He argues that instead of seeing our responsibilities here as obligations of justice, now very much the standard story, we need to contrast them with the kind of obligation which justice imposes on us.

 How should people respond to the Climate Emergency?
-This gas is an exchange between Jem Bendell, and John Foster around a critical question of our times: Can democratic action now avert climate and ecological catastrophe and if not, is any form of authoritarian approach ever worth considering?
+This gas is an exchange between Jem Bendell, and John Foster around a critical question of our times: Can democratic action now avert climate and ecological catastrophe.
+If so, in what form?
+If not, shouldn’t we be considering alternatives?

 In this article, first published by The Wire (India), Pritam Singh and Simon Pirani question the Indian government’s approach to the use of “green” hydrogen.
 There are important parallels with the issues raised in the Green European Foundation’s Greening Hydrogen report published in 2021.